Residence Halls at MSOE

 1121 N. Milwaukee St.

-Regents Hall is comprised of four floors of suite style housing for upperclassmen and freshman females.
+Regents Hall is comprised of four floors of suite-style housing for female residents.
 Each suite has single and/or double rooms, bathroom, and common area for 3-5 residents.
-RGN connects with RWJ and features a TV/vending machine lounge, laundry room, and study lounge.
-The hall was built in 1990 by Kahler Slater Architects as an addition to RWJ and connects to the Residence Life Office, a dining hall, Roscoe’s late night dining, and the A'viands Food Services Office.
+RGN connects with Viets Tower and features a TV/vending machine lounge, laundry room, and study lounge.
+The hall was built in 1990 by Kahler Slater Architects as an addition to what was then RWJ (today's Viets Tower) and connects to the Residence Life Office.

 Themed Living Communities